 Limited company is required by law to pay corporation tax on their profit.
-The HM Revenue and Customs (HMRC) will send the CT600 forms to your company registered office address.
-This serves as reminder to your company directors to submit your corporation tax return, the CT600.
+The HM Revenue and Customs (HMRC) will send reminders requesting filing of your CT600.
+The reminders would be sent to your registered office.
+What is CT600?
+Good question.
+It is effectively a corporation tax return form.
+HMRC called it CT600.

-Automatic late filing penalty will be issued to your company if failed to file the return on time with HMRC.
+Otherwise, your company will received late filing penalty if failed to file the return on time.
 There will also be penalty interests on any outstanding corporation tax amount.

 Corporation tax for Large Company

 A company with an accounting profit of more than £1.5 million is classified as large company by HMRC and therefore is required to pay its corporation tax in advance in four installments within a twelve-month period.

 There is an exception.
 Where your company’s accounting profit exceeded £1.5 million but less than £10 million for the first time in your trading year, your company will not have to pay your corporation tax by installments.

 Where there are associated companies or companies within a group, that £10 million threshold will be divided by one plus the number of associates at the end of the previous accounting period.

 The onus is on your company to estimate your accounting profits for the purpose of making corporation tax payments.
 Therefore, it is important your company to have a proper accounting system in place to monitor your profits and business transactions.

 Notify HMRC when your company profit is likely to exceed the thresholds.
 Start making quarterly installment payments.
 The unpaid installment payments carry penalty interest at a special rate imposed by HMRC, from the due date to the date of payment.